zbmed-semtec/bioschemas-ghpages-markup-tutorial/README.md

 * Use schema and Bioschemas validators

 <img src="./icons/circle-check.svg" width="16" height="16"/> __Requirements__
+* Understanding of what is Bioschemas and what are Bioschemas types and profiles
 * Familiarity on how to use GitHub
 * Basic knowledge on how to use GitHub pages.
 More information at [GitHub Pages](https://pages.github.com/)
 * Familiarity with JSON-LD